-Harvard scientists: strange asteroid could be a 'probe' from an 'alien civilisation'
+Harvard scientists: Strange asteroid could be an alien 'probe'

 Oumuamua has been confusing scientists ever since astronomers first sighted it back in 2017.

-It's most likely a skyscraper-sized asteroid from another part of the galaxy, but what if it's actually [checks notes] a "a fully operational probe sent intentionally to Earth vicinity by an alien civilization".
+It's most likely a skyscraper-sized asteroid from another part of the galaxy, but what if it's actually [checks notes] "a fully operational probe sent intentionally to Earth vicinity by an alien civilization."

 Oumuamua is interesting for a number of reasons.
-First and foremost it's the first interstellar asteroid of its time ever seen by humans.
+First and foremost, it's the first interstellar asteroid of its kind ever seen by humans.
 Secondly, it's an odd shape, being flat and elongated.
 Thirdly, and perhaps most importantly, it moves strangely.
 As per the paper, it shows "deviations from a Keplerian orbit at a high statistical significance".
-In short: it doesn't move like a regular comet or asteroid.
+In short: It doesn't move like a regular comet or asteroid.

 The paper attempts to explain that strange movement and comes up with a number of possible scenarios.
 The first: solar radiation pressure.